beito123/binary/README.md

 This is binary library for Medaka written in Go.

 ## License
-There is this repo the under MIT License.
+These codes are under the MIT License.